Stochastic Modeling and Simulation of Viral Evolution: Simulation Experiments

 Here, one uses that $b^\star+d_c(b^\star)=1$ and $d_c(0)=1-1/R$.
 Comparison of critical deleterious probability given by equations~\eqref{eq:APPFOR} with the correct values obtained by numerical computation using the mean matrix, shown in Table~\ref{tab:TAB1}, indicate that the asymptotic expressions converge to the real values when $R\to\infty$.

-\subsection{Extinction by Lethal Mutagenesis}
+\subsubsection{Extinction by Lethal Mutagenesis}

 The process of extinction of the viral population induced by increase of the deleterious rate is called \emph{lethal mutagenesis}~\cite{BSW07}.
 In the phenotypic model, the lethal mutagenesis corresponds to a sub-critical branching process ($\mu<1$).
 It is characterized by continuous decrease of the average replicative rate and by increase of the phenotypic diversity followed by a sudden decrease in the subsequent generations.
-The progeny size and the phenotypic diversity increase during the first generations because the founding population replicates, increasing its size and filling new replicative classes, before it generates particles that display replication capability equal to zero.

-Increasing the size of the founding population does not prevent the extinction, it only increases the time required for the extinction to occur.
-Increase in the deleterious probability $d$ decreases the time required for extinction, and increase in beneficial probability $b$ can prevent extinction and if the condition of no-extinction criterion~\eqref{thm:NOEXTINCTAPPROX} is satisfied the probability of extinction to occur becomes zero.
+The progeny size and the phenotypic diversity increase during the first generations because the founding population still has reasonable replicative capability.
+However, increasing the size of the founding population does not prevent extinction, it only increases the time required for the extinction to occur.
+Increasing the deleterious probability $d$ decreases the time required for extinction and increasing beneficial probability $b$ can prevent extinction.

 Note that when $b=0$ the population cannot achieve a replicative capability higher than the one present in the founding population.
 In this case, a population transmitted to a new host organism via a bottleneck event will have maximum replicative capability less or equal to the maximum replicative capability of the original population.